 I haven’t personally stayed at too many hotels in London, I live here after all.
 So for that reason, I called on my family travel blogging friends to assist with personal recommendations and review of their stay.

 We’ve split this into budget specific recommendations with luxury, mid range and budget options!
+If you want to combine your trip with some nature excursions, also check out these beautiful glamping sites near London.

 Luxury Family-Friendly Hotels In London